 3. Add your cut of meat make sure that the meat is completely submerged (that is totally covered in the salty water) if need be you can weigh down the cut of meat with a clean plate (etc).
 If using plastic bags make sure that the meat is totally covered in brine and make sure that is bag is locked securely.

-4. Cover the container with plastic wrap to prevent odours contaminating the flavour brine or the brine leaking.
+4. Cover the container with plastic wrap to prevent odours contaminating the flavor brine or the brine leaking.

 5. Place the container into the refrigerator for the soaking time suggested by the guidelines above.